 What are they?

-Ligaments attach bone to bone.
+Ligaments including the Medial Collateral Ligament attach bone to bone.
 The collateral ligaments are either side of your knee.
 There are two collateral ligaments;

 - Medial Collateral Ligament (MCL) on the inside.